jiechen2358/FaceAging-by-cycleGAN/gender_age_classification/README.md

    * age classiferier accuracy > 90%

 ## Notes
-   * For Age Classification, actually, there is some overfittin.
+   * For Age Classification, actually, there is some overfitting.
 For this very first version, it if fine.
-Will keep working on the project and keep improving it.
+Will keep working on the project and keep improving the model and tune the hyper-parameters.
    * For Gender, only trained on young male and female.
-   * This classifier a very early verion project.
+   * This classifier is in its "early verion" state.
 The code structure will be improved.
 More functions and comments will be added.

 ## References